ChrisRBe/PP-P2P-Parser/README.md

 * `debitumnetwork` - Supports current account statement format (as of 2020-09-08) exported to csv
 * `viainvest` - Supports current account statement (as of 2021-12-12) exported as csv (Withdrawals do not work yet)
 * `lande` - Supports current account statement (as of 2022-12-01) exported as csv (Withdrawals not tested yet)
+* `lendermarket` - Supports current account statement (as of 2022-12-01) exported as csv (Withdrawals not tested yet)

 ### Alternative solution for Auxmoney